 Where someone is working closely and regularly with vulnerable groups, but does not fit the current criteria for regulated activity, there is often an eligibility to do an enhanced check without barring details if the activity or position was eligible for a check before Sept 2012.
-This includes active managing trustees if the church does direct work with vulnerable groups .(See page 3 for details)
+This includes active managing trustees.